 A group of people who know me pretty well threw this together.
 My heart exploded.
 Never underestimate the power of words.
 You can make your own here.

 I ask my clients to be brave in many ways every day.
 Here’s where I dare to practice what I preach, and just put it out there.
 Imperfection for the win!

 This is a story I put together for my storytelling group with Adele Fedorak.
 Such a great way to practice and deliver stories, and Adele is magical.
 Brace yourself for this one, though.
 I had to.

 Sarra Ismail and I have put together an important new workshop to help people feel more confident pronouncing unfamiliar names.

 If you have a name that your colleagues struggle with, we’d be grateful to have a recording of it as a teaching tool for our workshop!

 Book a time here for a quick Zoom meeting with Mary so she can get your name right!

 Where are you from?

 These are questions that can affect people in different ways.
 For some, it’s a welcome invitation to share information about their rich life experience.
-But for others, they are questions they’ve been asked so often that they instantly feel deflated.
+But for others—especially those who have been here for years—they are questions they’ve been asked so often that they instantly feel deflated.
 For yet others, it’s like a smack in the face, making them feel that they don’t belong in this country.
 I’ve heard from a lot of the latter.
 Sometimes it’s what brings them to me.
 They want to sound like they were born and raised in English Canada, just so they can stop getting the questions.

 My job is to point out that they are not flawed.
 This country is.